 In a different study on rodents in 2016, researchers transplanted the microbiome from a group of clinically depressed people into the gut of rats.

 Fascinatingly, this caused deregulation of Tryptophan metabolism, the thing essential for maintaining healthy levels of serotonin (the happy chemical) in the brain.
 The rats then became noticeably more pessimistic, which in turn meant they were less accepting of novelty and less accepting of open spaces as well.
 Put simply, they got sadder, more fearful and pessimistic.
 (Kelly et al., 2016)

 So that’s the BRAIN and GUT elements of the puzzle…

 Unlike the other two above, your dog’s behaviour and training is familiar to you.
 But by now you may be realising how the relationship you want with your dog is being limited all the time by the impacts of other parts of the puzzle.

-This vicious cycle impacts on overall health and quality of life, whether you’re a dog or a human!
+This vicious cycle impacts on overall wellness and how happy or anxious you feel, whether you’re a dog or a human!

 A question we get asked a lot is does this vicious cycle impact young animals?

 And the answer is, possibly even more so than with older animals!

 Here Comes The Science Again

 Another study on mice showed that healthy microbiome is essential for social development.